Over the 25 years I have taught CFA® review classes I have found common success factors to passing the exam.

 No. LevelUp BootCamps became a separate CFA Institute Preferred Prep Provider for Level III in 2015 and is no longer affiliated with Creighton University’s CFA review program that no longer exists for Level III.
 LevelUp provides its own internally developed Core Curriculum Slide Book, IPS Return Workshop, Focus Material Book and Old Exam Binder and does not use other review provider materials.

 This is a great question.
-The video series was a hotly requested feature by candidates over the past two years.
+The video series was a hotly requested feature by candidates over the past five years.
 The videos will cover each reading in detail highlighting concepts and topics that very well could be part of the CFA exam in June.
 I will drill down into details that should not be glossed over, I will highlight practice problems, white text and bluebox problems that require your attention.
 The purpose of the videos is to have you work through the candidate readings, I will have those very readings on the screen as we work through the material via the Vital Source electronic version of the CFA Program curriculum something we don’t have as much time to do in the 40 hours of a LevelUp BootCamp.

 The LevelUp BootCamps tie all the material together that is so critical for the exam success within a few weeks before the exam.
 We will go over the details once again and many tough problems to refresh your memory.
 But what you learned in November maybe hard to recall as you prepare for the exam in April and May.
 The LevelUp BootCamp intensively reviews the curriculum front to back and then gives you the strategy as you prepare for the exam the last few weeks to the exam date.
-The two together, a weekly systematic learning approach to the CFA Program curriculum coupled with an intensive exam focused LevelUp BootCamp will be for many the formula for a “One & Done in 2018!”
+The two together, a weekly systematic learning approach to the CFA Program curriculum coupled with an intensive exam focused LevelUp BootCamp will be for many the formula for a “One & Done”

 I actually get this question often and I absolutely love it.
 I love when candidates are “in their minds totally prepared for the exam” before they come to the LevelUp BootCamps, they know what I’m discussing, they have seen the topics before and they know where the rough spots are in the material.
 I have yet, however, to find a candidate that meets this profile who didn’t come up to my desk after the first day and say the review was totally worth it, that I covered material they didn’t see when they covered it themselves, they didn’t understand the context of the material and how it might be tested, the topic was too obscure or they thought the topic would never be asked on the exam and then I show them how it is all relevant for examination purposes.
 These candidates more often than not pass the exam with great scores.